 Deferred Compensation 457 Plan

-The State of Illinois 457 Plan is a Section 457(b) supplemental deferred compensation plan that provides a tax-favored vehicle for participants to save for retirement.
-Deferred compensation contributions and earnings are completely exempt from Illinois state income tax, even at the time of distribution, if taken in accordance with plan provisions, at full retirement age, and while a legal resident of the State of Illinois.
+The State of Illinois 457 Plan (Plan) is a Section 457(b) supplemental deferred compensation plan that provides a tax-favored vehicle for participants to save for retirement.

-- Participation in the State of Illinois Deferred Compensation 457 plan is supplemental to your participation in the State Universities Retirement System (SURS) and is strictly voluntary.
+- Participation is voluntary, and is in addition to your participation in the State Universities Retirement System (SURS).

-- A flat dollar amount, that you determine, is deducted from your paycheck on a pre-tax basis.
-The amount of income that can be tax deferred is subject to IRS limitations.
+- A flat dollar amount, of your choosing, is deducted from your paycheck on a pre-tax basis.
+An after-tax (Roth) contribution option will also be available beginning January 1, 2016.
+The amount of income that can be deferred is subject to IRS limitations.

-- You may begin participation in the State of Illinois Deferred Compensation 457 Plan at any time.
+- You may begin participation in the Plan at any time.

-To be eligible to participate in the State of Illinois Deferred Compensation 457 Plan, you must be an active employee and currently receiving compensation from the University.
-Contributions will be deducted from your paycheck while the plan is effective.
-Note: You do not need to be eligible for insurance benefits to participate in the 457(b) Plan.
+To participate in the Plan, you must be an active employee and currently receiving compensation from the University.
+Contributions will be deducted from your paycheck while the Plan is effective.
+Note: You do not need to be eligible for insurance benefits to participate in this Plan.